Gaming Tokens Analysis

 It’s tempting to lump gaming tokens together, but their value drivers diverge.
 Immutable (IMX) resembles a picks-and-shovels play: more games → more tx → more fee share and potential IMX demand for fees/staking.
 Documentation confirms the gaming chain focus and the protocol economics tying IMX to network usage.

-The Sandbox (SAND) is a dual bet on creators and brands.
+The Sandbox (SAND) is a dual speculative position on creators and brands.
 SAND’s utility spans governance, payments for LAND/ASSETS, and staking programs; the capped supply gives it a clean token story if creator economies scale.
 Official docs and support materials describe SAND’s roles and the staking programs that aim to align long-term participation.

 Sample Portfolio Construction (Illustrative, Not Advice)